Argentine meat cuts: meet them to enjoy them

 In your day, we offer a series of tips to prepare the perfect roast.
 Here are nine of the best known Argentine cuts of meat:

-Tira de asado is a classic Argentine roast cut in which the meat is cut perpendicular to the ribs.
-Instead of separating each rib longitudinally, as we usually see them, the cut is transverse, leaving strips of approximately four centimeters and containing four or five rib bones.
+Tira de Asado is a classic Argentine roast cut in which the meat is cut perpendicular to the ribs.
+Instead of separating each rib longitudinally, as we usually see them, the cut is transverse, leaving strips of approximately four centimeters and containing four or five-rib bones.

 Los Años Locos - Panama

-This type of meat is full of flavor for roasting both grilled and grilled, in addition to being fun to eat, since the best meat is the one that is attached to the bone.
+This type of meat is full of flavor for roasting both grilled and grilled, in addition to being fun to eat since the best meat is the one that is attached to the bone.
 In general, the first ribs are preferred, since they have less fat and more flavor, although it is true that they are thinner than the following.
 It is one of the most popular Argentine cuts of meat and presence in the roasts of the country.

-Chorizo steak are the Argentine denomination of the thick fillets of the beef tenderloin or ox.
+Chorizo steak is the Argentine denomination of the thick fillets of the beef tenderloin or ox.
 Despite its name, the chorizo steak has nothing to do with what we know with the same name.
 This piece corresponds to what in Spain is known as high loin steaks, a very juicy part of the animal and that is ideal for grilling or grilling.
 As in the previous cut and as usual with all bone meat, the steaks are highly prized for their taste and tenderness.
 The cuts of Argentine meat and its uses are of great variety, as we can see on the fly, and the chorizo steak is one of the tastiest.

 Beef angosto are the low-tenderloin steaks, which can be presented with bone (steaks) or without it (entrecots).
-Its meat is tender, an intense flavor and the right point of fat, which makes it one of the favorite types of Argentine cuts in barbecues.
+Its meat is tender, an intense flavor, and the right point of fat, which makes it one of the favorite types of Argentine cuts in barbecues.

 Palomita de paleta this cut is one of the most unknown in Spain.
 In addition to being used in barbecues and grilled, it is very common to use it in stews.
-Its shape is rectangular, a little crushed and is covered with a whitish film that is removed for cooking.
+Its shape is rectangular, a little crushed, and is covered with a whitish film that is removed for cooking.

 Los Años Locos - Panama

-Matambre - one of the best known cuts of Argentine beef, located between the ribs of the cow and the skin.
+Matambre - one of the best-known cuts of Argentine beef, located between the ribs of the cow and the skin.
 Its meat is ideal to make it on the grill.
 In Spain, it is equivalent to the fin.

 Vacio - this cut is located in the rear lateral area of the cows, between the ribs and the hollows of the hip.
 Although it is very juicy, it is also somewhat hard because it is quite fibrous.